Saves are comprised of sections separated by "|" characters. Some sections are compressed to reduce the length of the save code.

 When the game tries to load the save, it reads that character as a section separator, and things break from there.

-This can happen when you have 7n + 3 upgrades and/or 14n + 6 achievements or game settings.
+This can happen when the game has 7n + 3 upgrades and/or 14n + 6 achievements or game settings.

 In the above example, if you earned the 4th achievement it would encode "111100" to "|".